LeiRoF/M1-Fitting_Spectra/docs/Getting Started.rst

 Installation
 ============

-1) Placez vous dans le dossier de votre choix, puis clonez le répertoire git via la commande :
+1) Go to the folder of your choice, then clone the git directory with the command :

 .. code-block::

     git clone https://gitlab.com/LeiRoF/fitting-spectra

-2) Déplacez vous dans le dossier du projet
+2) Move to the project folder

 .. code-block::

     cd fitting-spectra/

-3) Installez les dépendances du program Python permettant l'affichage des résultats sous la forme d'un graphique
+3) Install the dependencies of the Python program allowing the display of the results in the form of a graph

 .. code-block::

     pip install -r ./requirements.txt

-4) En utilisant `GFortran <https://gcc.gnu.org/wiki/GFortran>`_, compilez les fichiers fortran
+4) Using `GFortran <https://gcc.gnu.org/wiki/GFortran>`_, compile the fortran files

 .. code-block::